Relic Hunter: Recurring

-List of episodes
+List of episodes, relics, and locations

 Production

+The show and character was designed around Carrere, her skills and interests.
+It was intended to be a light-hearted adventure series.
+The episodes were filmed mainly in and around the Toronto area where there were lots of places that could stand in for locations around the world.
+The final six episodes of the first season was filmed at various locations in France.

+Many of the relics were related to some tidbit of historical fact, and a story developed around how it was used, abused, and lost, and how Sydney and Nigel are able to recover it after going through adventures where they have to solve puzzles, evade traps and confront rival hunters and enemies.
+Carrere would often do her own martial arts stunts.

 The "Trinity College" campus scenes were filmed at the St. George campus at the University of Toronto in Canada.
 Campus landmarks prominently featured throughout the series include Victoria College and the Soldiers' Tower (directly adjacent to Hart House).
 The "Antianeirai" episode ship scenes were filmed aboard HMCS Haida, the last Tribal Class destroyer in the world, when she was berthed at Ontario Place, in Toronto, Canada.
 For instance, the scene where Sydney finds the belt was filmed in the forward mess deck.
 All onboard signage was covered with Russian words.
 Haida has a red maple leaf on one of her funnels and this was covered with a "bird" design.
 Anything that would show the ship to be of Canadian, or "western" origin, was removed for the film shoot.

 All seasons were filmed in widescreen 16:9 but mainly shown in pan and scan 4/3 as are most of Fireworks Entertainment productions from 2000.
 The widescreen versions of all seasons are available for viewing at Netflix in Nordics as of 2012.